 If the front and back of the toilet tank are touching the toilet bowl you’re done and have performed an awesome job.
 Be careful not to over-tighten the toilet tank because this could result in it cracking.

 Attaching the Toilet Set onto the American Standard Cadet 3 (Step 4)

-I actually had more trouble figuring out this step than any of the others because I can be a numb skull at times.
+We actually had more trouble figuring out this step than any of the others.

 You should first sort the metal washers that come with the toilet seat.
 There are two different types.